mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 ## Jupyter
 The dashboard application can be launched in a Jupyter environment in `inline`, `external`, and `jupyterlab` mode.
-!!! example "Run in jupyter notebook in inline mode"
+!!! example "Run in a Jupyter Notebook in inline mode"
     === "app.ipynb"
         ```py linenums="1"
         from vizro import Vizro